microsoft/spektate/blog.md

 ![](./images/trivia.png)

-Even in a simple application such as this one, there's already two microservices since we have a separate dockerfile for the frontend and backend.
+Even in a simple application such as this one, there's two microservices since we have a separate dockerfile for the frontend and backend.
 This would mean that I need to setup CI pipelines for these individually, and one common CD pipeline should be sufficient to deploy the changes to the cluster.

 I'm following the [5 minutes GitOps pipeline with Bedrock](https://github.com/microsoft/bedrock/blob/master/docs/gitops-quickstart.md) guide which creates a skeleton for all my pipelines and a starter HLD.

-My current setup is outlined below:
+My current CI setup looks like this:

 ![](./images/trivia-ci-diagram.png)